svsticky/constipated-koala/config/deployment/README.md

 $ bundle exec rake db:create db:setup
 ```

+Now the hardest part; [paperclip](https://github.com/thoughtbot/paperclip#image-processor).
+Paperclip is a image processor, however because we use pdf as posters we have to add imagemagick to our server.
+Make sure the `identify` and `convert` are reachable from the path configured [here](../environment.rb).
+You can find the paths out by using `which convert` on your machine.

 So now you have a functioning ruby on rails application, now what?!
 Exactly a way to run it;

 ###Development locally
 In development we are using Webrick, it is a very basic single threaded server application running your app on port `3000`.
 It is as easy as you might think.
 However in koala we have two constrains of [subdomains](../routes.rb), so we need two subdomains to meet that constraint.
 Adding it to your hostfile works on localhost on any linux system.
-So now you can reach the application [http://koala.rails.dev:3000].
+So now you can reach the application [koala.rails.dev:3000](http://koala.rails.dev:3000).

 ```shell
 # Add hosts for different subdomains on localhost